TechnicaL FOUNDATIONS for Product managers

 - Coffee is too cold (e.g. barista forgot to heat up the milk)

-Notice that this simple exercise already forced us to consider a “contract” between a client and a service provider — which in this case, it’s a customer and a coffee bar.
-Now we clearly see the minimal requirements from a service provider to do its job (i.e. type of coffee, milk, and some money).
+Notice that this simple exercise already forced us to consider a “contract” between the client and the service provider — in this case, it’s a customer and a coffee bar.
+Now we clearly see the minimal requirements for a service provider to do their job (they need to know the type of coffee and milk, and get the payment).

-A product manager can build on top of this job by introducing new parameter extras:
+A product manager can build on top of this structure, for instance, by introducing new parameters, or extras:

 # Input Parameters: